Ananyalakshmi-Srinivasan/GutHealthMonitoringApp/docs/handover/handover.md

 ### <a id="suggested-future-developments"></a>Suggested future developments

++ Figure out why dart cd fails.
++ Extend env variable configuration so that frontend connects to backend correctly and safely.
+At the moment the built version we install on a phone doesn't connect to the AWS endpoint containing the backend!
 + Add T&Cs page so customers can opt in to have their data collected.
 + Reactivate firebase configuration for notifications with new API keys.
 + Update `CalendarScreen` so it displays real backend data rather than placeholder values.